Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Funtional Specifications.md

 If the 'Generate Squares' checkbox was ticked before the the calculation was started, squares will be generated for all the Recordings in the selected Experiments.
 The user can chose several squares sizes, 20x20 has been found to be a good choices.

 The following steps are followed:

 1. Define the squares (with coordinates)
-2. Determine in which squares the  tracks of the recording are locate.
+2. Determine in which squares the tracks of the recording are located.
+3. Calculate the recording background density
+4. Caculate for each square:
+   - the Tau and R² (provided there are sufficient tracks,)
+   - the density
+   - the density ratio
+   - the varability
+   - the Tau and R²

+5. For each square determine whether it is 'selected', when all three conditions are met:
+   - the variability < the maximum allowed variability
+   - the R² > the minimum required R²
+   - the density ratio > the min required density ratio

+6. For the 'selected' squares in the recording calculate:
+   - the Tau and R²
+   - the density
+7. For all squareds calculated simople ([Square calculations](https://github.com/jjabakker/JavaPaintProjects/blob/main/paint-generate-squares/src/main/java/generatesquares/calc/CalculateAttributes.java))
-3. For each square, provided there are sufficient tracks, the Tau and R² are calculated.
+   - the Tau and R² (provided there are sufficient tracks,)
+   - the density
-4. For ecah square, the density is calculated.
+   - the density ratio
-5. For each square some statistical information on the tracks is gathered
+8. For each square some statistical information on the tracks is gathered

 The results are stored in Experiment-level 'Squares' files